 A good Animal Detective needs to learn a few tips.
 First, the way mammals move results in one of four gait patterns: walkers, waddlers, bounders and leapers: See the patterns below.

 Walkers have relatively long legs, like deer, moose, dogs and cats.
 They bring their feet around and in front of each other, placing the back foot in the print made by the front foot, so that they leave a straight line pattern.

 In contrast, waddlers such as raccoons, bears, and skunks, have short legs and rounder bodies, so their right and left feet stay to the sides, waddling along, leaving a parallel, zigzag pattern.

 The bounders also have short legs but skinny bodies, so they can pick up both front feet and bound forward.
-Their back feet usually land in the prints of their front feet, leaving two even parallel
+Their back feet usually land in the prints of their front feet, leaving two even parallel lines.

 The rabbits, squirrels and other rodents are called leapers, because their long back legs swing around in front of their smaller front paws, creating a pattern that looks as though they are leaping backward.

 Learning these gait characteristics is a good way to start when trying to identify who made a track.
 Looking for patterns is also a helpful way to avoid getting confused by "snow plops" -- the marks left when snow falls from the trees.

 Once you have determined the gait pattern, size can help you figure out which member of the group you might be following.
 It's helpful to have a measuring tape and a handy tracking guide along with you.
 Track Finder by Dorcas Miller is a great pocket-sized companion for these adventures.

 Measure the stride or length between tracks, as well as the straddle or width of the tracks, to indicate the size of the animal.
 This is the best way to tell red squirrel from gray squirrel or weasels from mink.